-Chris lists Medium as one of his most favoured web sites.
+Chris lists Medium as one of his most favored websites.
 He explains that,

-Spindrift Racing tops Denis’s favourite website list.
+Spindrift Racing tops Denis’s favorite website list.
 Denis likes the site because it incorporates a good design with fantastic animations.
 Another perk for Denis, the website is multilingual.